sadaqathsafi-source/commclassroomOP/README.md

-# commclassroomOP
+# Community Classroom is OP

-welcome to sam's github ID
+- welcome to sam's github ID
+- safi made this change